 I like to keep this jar on my counter where I will see it every day and remember to invert the jar 1 or 2 times per day to keep mold from forming on the surface.

 After a week or two, the liquid should be cloudy, the sign of lactic acid bacteria proliferating, and the ferment should taste delightfully sour/tart.
-Now we’re ready to blend!
+Now we’re ready to blend the peppers into your lacto-fermented hot sauce!

 Carefully blend the chiles and brine into a velvety red puree.